Pre-Raphaelite Sisterhood

 Hair Adornment in Rossetti Paintings

-hair-adornment I love to search the paintings of Dante Gabriel Rossetti because he adds so many little details and symbolism.
-So, it’s hard not to notice this beautiful spiral-shaped hair clip that seems to have migrated from one canvas to another:
+hair-adornment I love to search the paintings of Dante Gabriel Rossetti because he adds so many details and symbolism.
+It’s hard not to notice this beautiful spiral-shaped hair clip that seems to have migrated from one canvas to another:

 A Christmas Carol: